cloudmesh/cloudmesh-installer/README.md

 Description:

-    cloudmesh-installer bundles
+    cloudmesh-installer list

-        Cloudmesh has a number of bundels.
-Bundels are simple a number of git repositories.
+        Cloudmesh has a number of bundles.
+Bundles are simple a number of git repositories.
 You can list the bundels with the list command. and see their names in the top level.